Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Hardness results

 \item When placing the remaining intervals of the triple gadgets, we must ensure that triple gadgets do not ``interfere'': for every dominating gadget $D$, no interval in $V(G)\setminus V(D)$ must have an endpoint inside $D$.
 Similarly, the choice pairs of every triple gadget or transmitter gadget must only be separated by intervals among $u$, $v$ and $w$ of its corresponding private transmitter gadget.

 For intervals of distinct triple gadgets, this is easily done by our placement of the triple gadgets.
 To ensure that the intervals of transmitter gadgets of the same triple gadget do not interfere, we proceed as follows.
 We place the whole gadget $Tr(p,q)$ inside interval $u$ of $Tr(p,r,b)$.
-Similarly, the whole $Tr(r,s)$ is placed inside interval $v$ of $Tr(p,r,b)$ and $w$ of $Tr(q,r,c)$.
+Similarly, the whole $Tr(r,s)$ is placed inside interval $w$ of $Tr(q,r,c)$ and the whole $Tr(s,a)$ is placed inside interval $v$ of $Tr(p,r,b)$.
 One has to be more careful when placing the intervals of $Tr(p,r,b)$ and $Tr(q,r,c)$.
 In $Tr(p,r,b)$, we must have that interval $u$ separates $p$ from the right of $p$.
 We also place $u$ so that it separates $r$ from the left of $r$.
-Intervals $uv^1,uv^2$ both start in $r_1$, so that $u$ also separates $uv^1,uv^2$ without these intervals interfering with the ones of $r$.
+Intervals $uv^1,uv^2$ both start in $r_1$, so that $u$ also separates $uv^1,uv^2$ and also to ensure that $uv^1,uv^2$ does not separate the choice pair $r$.
 Intervals $uv^1,uv^2$ continue until after pair $s$.
 In $Tr(q,r,c)$, we place $u$ so that it separates $q$ from the right, and we place $w$ so that it separates $r$ from the right; intervals $uv^1,uv^2,v$ lie strictly between $q$ and $r$; intervals $vw^1,vw^2$ intersect $r_1,r_2$ but stop before the end of $r_2$ (so that $w$ can separate both pairs $vw^1,vw^2$ and $r$ but without these pairs interfering).
-It is now easy to place $Tr(s,a)$ between $s$ and $a$. \end{itemize}
+It is now easy to place $Tr(s,a)$ between $s$ and $a$.
+An example is given in Figure~\ref{fig:triple-gadget-detailed}. \end{itemize}

 The graph $G(A,B,C,\mathcal{T})$ has $(29v_D+43)m+3(v_D+2)n$ vertices (where $v_D$ is the order of a dominating gadget) and the interval representation described by our procedure can be obtained in polynomial time.
 We are now ready to state the main result of this section.